What is hydroponic growing?

 Is hydroponic growing worth it?

-Growing hydroponic weed is almost always worth it, unless you’re unsure if growing cannabis is something you want to continue to do.
+Growing hydroponic plants is almost always worth it, unless you’re unsure if growing herb is something you want to continue to do.
 Even then, there’s a huge market for hydroponic equipment and it’ll be very easy to sell your setup and recoup some of your investment.
 As mentioned earlier, each plant will grow quicker, have much higher yields, and can potentially produce more potent flower than soil-based growing methods.
-This alone makes growing hydroponic weed worth it for most hobbyists.
+This alone makes growing hydroponic herb worth it for most hobbyists.

 What’s the difference between active and passive hydroponics?